KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * local AI summarization and runtime analysis are available on-device
 * local AI memory can be kept in encrypted profile-isolated storage for standard profiles
 * incognito AI memory is non-persistent
+* the panel can show current-session browser health and runtime predictions
+* users can manually refresh the AI and diagnostics status while browsing
 * privacy-safe diagnostics remain opt-in and are disabled by default
 * users can preview privacy-safe diagnostics before sending
 * users can manually send a privacy-safe diagnostics report when needed